MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/console/console-log.md

    Exibir dados com `console.table` para facilitar a leitura
 :::image-end:::

 A saída de `console.table` tem um formato de tabela não somente quando é exibido no **Console**.
-Por exemplo, se você copiar e colar uma tabela no Excel, no Word ou em qualquer outro produto que suporte dados tabular, a estrutura permanecerá intacta.
+Por exemplo, se você copiar e colar uma tabela em Excel, Word ou qualquer outro produto que suporte dados tabular, a estrutura permanecerá intacta.

 <!--  The output of `console.table` has a table format not only when it displays in the **Console**.
 For example, copy and paste a table in Excel, Word, or any other products that support tabular data.  -->